alexgeraldo/aw-project/front-end/micro-frontends/generic_elements.md

 ## Context

-Please note that this secction is not a micro-frontend.
+Please note that this section is not a micro-frontend.

-This secction is dedicated to components that were not found to be relevant enough to have a dedicated micro-frontend.
+This section is dedicated to components that were not found to be relevant enough to have a dedicated micro-frontend.

 ## Decision